 Coronavirus (COVID-19): How to Protect Babies and Toddlers

-As the coronavirus (COVID-19) pandemic continues, we're learning more about the virus and how to protect ourselves from it.
+Now that we've lived with coronavirus (COVID-19) for a while, we've learned a lot about the virus and how to protect ourselves from it.
 Key steps include:

 - washing hands well and often

-Why Shouldn't a Baby or Toddler Wear a Face Covering?
+Why Shouldn't a Baby or Toddler Wear a Mask?

-Babies and toddlers under 2 years old shouldn't wear a face covering because:
+Babies and toddlers under 2 years old shouldn't wear a mask because:

-- They have smaller airways, so breathing through a cloth covering is harder for them.
+- They have smaller airways, so breathing through a mask is harder for them.

 - If it's hard for them to breathe and they can't tell anyone or take the covering off by themselves, they could suffocate.

-- Some homemade coverings might have pieces that a baby could choke on, such as strings or elastic bands.
+- Some homemade masks might have pieces that a baby could choke on, such as strings or elastic bands.

-- They will likely try to remove the covering, causing them to touch their face a lot.
+- They will likely try to remove the mask, causing them to touch their face a lot.
 This can increase their risk of catching and spreading the virus.

 How Can I Protect My Baby or Toddler From Coronavirus Infection?